atoosachegini/Machine-Learning-CE717/README.md

 ## 7. Projects:
    ### 1) COVID19-data-classification-prediction:
    [A machine learning project](https://github.com/atoosachegini/Machine-Learning-CE717/tree/main/COVID19-data-classification-prediction) to anticipate if patients need ICU to plan better during COVID-19 epidemy.
 I tested different methods.
 My final method is Logistic Regression which is able to predict if a patient needs to be admitted to ICU only by using the data in his first hours of being in the hospital.
-With this method I have reached to F-Score 83%
+With this method I have reached to F-Score of 83%

    ### 2) Sarcasm Detection:
    [This](https://github.com/atoosachegini/Machine-Learning-CE717/tree/main/Sarcasm_Detection) is a group project in which we have tested many methods include SVM, Adaboost, Naive-Bayes and Deep-Learning Networks